gulcu/StableMatching/README.md

 Unmarried women: (1, 2)

-Man 0 gets assigned to Woman 1 with her pref-level: 3
+Man 0 is matched with Woman 1 with her pref-level: 3